gameflorist/dunedynasty/README.txt

 Currently you must convert them to Ogg Vorbis (.ogg) or FLAC formats.

-If you want to disable any music set, edit the [music] section of the config file.  e.g. to disable the Adlib music:
+If you want to disable any music set, edit the [music] section of the config file.
+If a particular track is missing, it will look for a suitable replacement in the default music pack, or use the Adlib music if that also fails.  e.g. to play Sega Mega Drive music, and MT-32 rips only as required:

     [music]
     dune2_adlib=0
+    dune2_sc55=0
+    ...
+    dune2_smd=1
+    default=fed2k_mt32

+In addition, individual songs can be disabled.  e.g. if you want to include Dune 2000 music, but exclude "Robotix":

+    [music/dune2000]
+    ROBOTIX=0

 Saved games
 -----------

-Saved games are located in a personal data directory.
+Saved games are located in the `save` directory next to `dunedynasty.cfg`.
+If no configuration file exists, they will be in placed in a personal data directory.

 On Unix this will be:

     ~/.config/dunedynasty/save